neo-mashiro/sketchpad/README.md

 # sketchpad (Windows 10)

-Canvas for testing out the fundamentals of the OpenGL Rendering Pipeline.
+A simple canvas for testing out the fundamentals of the OpenGL Rendering Pipeline.

 ## Requirements